What are the common challenges of education in rural areas?

 Not only do these drive times hurt grades and after-school activities, they also make it harder to get extra help.
-Tutor Doctor offers in-home one-on-one tutoring, but other sources of support can be difficult to access due to distance.
+Tutor Doctor offers in-home and online, one-on-one tutoring to combat this common problem facing rural schools, but other sources of support can be difficult to access due to distance.

 Spotty Internet access

 People in big cities take broadband Internet access for granted.
 Not only is it fairly easy to sign up for fast access, people in cities are frequently spoiled for choice.
 America, however, is still experiencing a digital divide, with, by some measures, more than a third of rural residents lacking access to broadband Internet.

 Lack of broadband internet can drastically affect education in rural areas.

 Not only does it make it hard for many teachers to employ digital resources such as YouTube in the classroom, but employing learning management systems (LMSs) such as Moodle can sometimes be impossible.